riverhuang1107/everai_documentation/Guide/en/App_Upgrade.md

 IMAGE = 'quay.io/<username>/<repo>:<tag>'
 ```
-Aftering build image, you can run the following command to upgrade your app.
+Aftering build image, you can run the following command to update your app.

 ```bash
 everai app update